ASendellPrice/Admixture/README.md

 ```

 ## STEP 3: Filter VCF file so that only biallelic SNPs present in all individuals are retained.
-Admixture only considers biallelic SNPs (sites where there is only one alternative allele).
+As Admixture only considers biallelic SNPs (sites where there is only one minor allele) we will filter the VCF file to remove non-variant sites and sites with more 1 minor allele.
 As data missingness can cause problems we will also remove SNPs not genotyped in all individuals.

 ```bash
 #Use vcftools to filter vcf file